Mapping the landscape of UK inward investment in 2021

 We offer advice on all VAT registration, VAT liability, and HMRC enquiries as well as more specific vat advice relating to property services and vat trade transactions, ensuring that our clients avoid costly mistakes and achieve maximum tax efficiencies.

-Gerald Edelman can manage bookkeeping, accounting and compliance, income tax, and financial reporting requirements through their latest online cloud apps, identifying cost savings and ensuring clients’ business planning is a smooth and efficient process and can assist our clients with corporate governance matters.
+Gerald Edelman can manage bookkeeping and accounting.
+We can also provide a range of audit and assurance services, along with income tax and financial reporting requirements through the latest online cloud apps, identifying cost savings and ensuring clients’ business planning is a smooth and efficient process.
+Plus, we’re on hand to assist with corporate governance matters.

 Our transaction services team has technical expertise in due diligence, business valuations, financial modelling, and transaction structuring, which is underpinned by real experience in working on deals of all sizes.